norskeld/sigma/apps/docs/content/guides/error-recovery.md

 ## The grammar

-The language we will parse has three statements: a binding, a call, and a block.
+The language parsed below has three statements: a binding, a call, and a block.

 ```
 let width = 320;